vtjeng/configuration-files/README.md

-# emacs
+# configuration-files

-Pastebin for all my emacs-related stuff.
+Pastebin for all of the different configuration files in the system.